medusajs/medusa/docs/content/advanced/backend/services/create-service.md

 # Create a Service

-In this document, you’ll learn how you can create a [Service](./overview.md) and use it across your Medusa server just like any of the core services.
+In this document, you’ll learn how you can create a [Service](./overview.md) and use it across your Medusa backend just like any of the core services.

 ## Implementation